vesoft-inc/nebula/docs/manual-EN/overview/nebula-design-concepts.md

 - Graph space management

   **Nebula Graph** supports multiple graph spaces.
-The data in different graph space are physically isolated.
+Data in different graph spaces are physically isolated.
 Meta service stores the metadata of all spaces in the cluster and tracks changes that take place in these spaces, like adding, dropping space, modifying graph space configuration (Raft copies).

 -   Schema management